crotwell/pickax/README.md

 # Configuration

-PickAxe tries to be very simple and do just one thing, just like a pickax is good for digging a hole in red clay, but is just one of the tools in your toolshed.
+PickAx tries to be very simple and do just one thing, just like a pickax is good for digging a hole in red clay, but is just one of the tools in your toolshed.
 So don't forget to use your shovels, screwdrivers and lawnmowers for the things they do better.